-are subject to clawback in the event of misstatement of performance, errors in the assessment of performance conditions or misconduct.
+Payments are subject to clawback in the event of misstatement of performance, errors in the assessment of performance conditions or misconduct.

-Payments
+Non-executive directors' policy table

+Component of

+remuneration and

+how it supports

+the Yorkshire

+Water strategy

+Fees

-Component of remuneration and how it supports the Yorkshire Water strategy How does this operate and what is the maximum that may be paid?
-What performance measures are used and why?
-Are there any provisions to recover sums paid?
-Fees Fees are set to provide competitive pay to enable us to attract and retain the right calibre of individual and the right balance of skills on the Board.
+Fees are set to provide competitive pay to enable us to attract and retain the right calibre of individual and the right balance of skills on the Board.
 Fees are reviewed annually.
 Any increase will be guided by changes in market rates, time commitments and responsibility levels as well as by increases for the broader colleague population.

 The Chair is paid an all-encompassing fee to take account of all Board responsibilities.
 The other independent non-executive directors receive a base fee with additional fees paid for additional responsibility, such as the chairing of a committee or performing the role of the Senior Independent Director.

 In exceptional circumstances, if there is a temporary yet material increase in the time commitments for independent non-executive directors, the company may pay extra fees to recognise the additional workload.

-We reimburse all of our non-executive directors for any normal business-related Fees are not performance- related; however, performance is addressed through regular one-to-one meetings between the Chair and each independent non-executive director.
-The performance of the Chair is reviewed at one- to-one meetings between the Chair and the Senior Independent Director.
-There are no provisions to recover any sums paid.
+We reimburse all of our non-executive directors for any normal business-related expenses.

+Fees are not performancerelated; however, performance is addressed through regular one-to-one meetings between the Chair and each independent non-executive director.
+The performance of the Chair is reviewed at oneto-one meetings between the Chair and the Senior

-expenses.
+Independent

+Director.